OptionalAcceptOptionalArchiveThe archive state of the head object.

 For more information about archiving objects, see Transitioning Objects: General Considerations.

-OptionalSSECustomerIf server-side encryption with a customer-provided encryption key was requested, the response will include this header to confirm the encryption algorithm that's used.
+OptionalSSEIf server-side encryption with a customer-provided encryption key was requested, the response will include this header to confirm the encryption algorithm that's used.

 This functionality is not supported for directory buckets.

-OptionalSSECustomerIf server-side encryption with a customer-provided encryption key was requested, the response will include this header to provide the round-trip message integrity verification of the customer-provided encryption key.
+OptionalSSEIf server-side encryption with a customer-provided encryption key was requested, the response will include this header to provide the round-trip message integrity verification of the customer-provided encryption key.

 This functionality is not supported for directory buckets.